marqs85/cps2_digiav/board/cps1/doc/install.md

 Audio is extracted from YM2151 and R49.
 Use coax cable for oCM and DAO signals.

+The adapter board (since v1.3) has 4 QS_* pads reserved for CPS1 Multi installations (QSound support).
+On normal CPS1 installations these pads can be left unconnected.
+Firmware support for QSound is work in progress.

 5V/GND can be extracted from certain CCX caps, e.g. the one shown in the signal reference image.

 The board is operated via 2 keys which can be implemeted with one of the alternatives below: